 We test performance of the generalized policy on a novel, more complex object (see the bottom-right corner in Fig. 1), which was not present during learning.
-It is worth noting that the novel object combines features of the three objects that the policies were trained on.
-The generalized policy is able to improve the grasping performance significantly, which shows its ability to generalize to more complex objects.
-Nevertheless, there are some difficulties when the robot performs regrasp on a part of the object that is different from the initial grasp, such as switching from the round lid to the bottom part of the object, which is of a box form.
+The generalized policy improves the grasping performance significantly, which shows its ability to generalize to more complex objects.
+Nevertheless, there are some difficulties when the robot performs regrasp on a part of the object that is different from the initial grasp.
 In this case, the regrasp is incorrect for the new part of the object, i.e. the yaw adjustment is suboptimal for the box part of the object due to the round grasping surface (the lid) in the initial grasp.
-The reason is the lack of this data point in the previously encountered situations in the training dataset.